Skip to main content

 Recent TV and Video

-I very much enjoyed Lorenza and Jascha latest Florianfilm entitled ‘The Wikipedia Promise’ (2021).
+Another media foray was with Lorenza and Jascha as part of the Florianfilm entitled ‘The Wikipedia Promise’ (2021).
 This is a kind of drama documentary, the drama consisting in seeing how Wikipedia morphs between being ‘the fount of all knowledge’ in Jimmy Wales immortal phrase – and something really rather sinister.

 I was delighted to be one of the sources interviewed for the film, and to have one of my concerns about Wikipedia, that is it a kind of 'fast information' raising the same issues as ‘fast food’, notably being indigestible and made of dog ingredient. beautifully reconstructed into a visual!